U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xC - Client-Side Attacks/Delivery Methods/Command and Scripting Interpreter/Desktop/Windows/Code Execution/DotNET.md

 # DotNET

-## MSBuild
+## 01 - Generate Payloads

+### 1.1 - Empire

+TODO: Fill this info

+UseStager

+CSharp payload

+MSFVenom

+### 1.2 - MSBuild Template

 > [!INFO] Valid Extensions
-> These are the valid extensions to execute fileless .NET implant.
+> These are the valid extensions to execute fileless .NET payload.
 They are: `.csproj`, `.xml`, `.xoml`.
 > > [!TIP]
-> > You can combine with a enumeration function to check one of the [[Compilers|compilers]] exist in order to execute the implant.
+> > You can combine with a enumeration function to check one of the [[Compilers|compilers]] exist in order to execute the payload.

-XML Implant template.
+XML payload template.

 ```xml
 <Project ToolsVersion="4.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">